DiegoKrupitza/Simple-Java-Exercises-for-Beginners/TaskDescriptions.md

 + For example:
    + int[] a = { 3, 5, 4, 6, 6, 2, 3, 4, 2, 3 }
    + countOccurs(a,3)   // should return 3;

+### Task 39
++ Find the biggest character in a given String and return it

+### Task 40
++ Replace a character in a given String with another character
++ Note: do not use the replaceAll method from String -> the goal is to write your own representation of replaceAll

+### Task 41
++ Write a method with the signature `fillArray(int[] a)` that fills a array from 10 to 1 (descending)

+### Task 42
++ Write a method that gets an integer array and returns the same array with an extra element that is the calculated average of the given array.
++ For example:
+  + {1,2,3,4,5,6} -> {1,2,3,4,5,6, 3}

+### Task 43
++ Write a method that deletes the following character of a String when a certain character is occurring.
+ + For example:
+    + deleteNext("ABCDEFCG",'C') ---> ABCEFC

+### Task 44
++ Compare to Strings and find the biggest character at the current positon.
+Write that bigger character into an array.
+If one string is bigger than the other one write the rest of the bigger string into that array
+ + For example:
+    + stringComparer("TestString", "Thats a 2 TestString ABCDEF") ----> ThststringTestString ABCDEF